-Crash Involving Tractor-Trailers, Car Leaves Packaged Tortillas All Over Route 901
+Crash Leaves 40,000 Pounds of Tortillas Scattered on Route 901 in Schuylkill County

 “That I don't know, the speed limits are up but I don't know how you control it, don't know,” said Zula.

-Route 901 reopened around five tonight and the investigation is ongoing.
+Route 901 reopened around 5 p.m. on Wednesday and the investigation is ongoing.

 The driver and passenger in the second truck, as well as the driver of the car, were taken to the hospital for minor injuries.